Business School Graduate Gift Guide - What to Buy for MBAs in 2022

-For those looking for creative or personalized gifts, Etsy offers an entire section dedicated to unique MBA graduate gifts.
+Etsy offers an entire section dedicated to unique MBA graduate gifts for those looking for creative or personalized gifts.
 Etsy’s selection is vast, comprising an array of punny T-shirts and coffee mugs, personalized key chains, and college-specific diploma frames.
-Gift-givers can customize many of these gifts with the graduate’s name and most are affordable.
+Gift-givers can customize many of these gifts with the graduate’s name, and most are affordable.

-Whether your MBA grad snagged the perfect job or is still on the hunt, he or she will need business cards.
+Whether your MBA grad snagged the perfect job or is still on the hunt, they will need business cards.
 Moo offers modern custom-designed cards for all types of professionals.
 From traditional to luxe to bright and fun, there’s a card for every type of grad.

 A Personalized Signed Book

 A book can also commemorate a memorable experience.
-If a graduate loved a particular class, consider buying the professor’s book and asking him or her to sign it with a personal note.
+If a graduate loved a particular class, consider buying the professor’s book and asking them to sign it with a personal note.
 This heartfelt gift will surely touch your graduate.

 Stock in Their Favorite Company